-Heat pumps are preferable to electric resistance heating in the cold climate.
+Heat pumps are preferable to electric resistance heating in mixed-humid climate.
 A unit with a HSPF of 7.7 or more will reduce the electric consumption during heating by more than 50% relative to electric resistance heating.
 The new standard will require that central heat pumps have a minimum rating of 7.7 HSPF.
 Lists of all ENERGY STAR-rated appliances can be found at www.energystar.gov/index.cfm?c=appliances.pr_appliances.

-In colder climates where temperatures often fall below 30 degrees Fahrenheit (°F), typical air source heat pumps require an electric resistance system to properly heat a home.
+In colder areas where temperatures often fall below 30 degrees Fahrenheit (°F), typical air source heat pumps require an electric resistance system to properly heat a home.
 This can be an extremely costly method of supplemental heating; a backup gas or propane furnace may be a cost-effective alternative.
-Air-source heat pumps are not recommended for the very cold climate.
-A newly-designed cold climate heat pump is under development but is not readily available.
+A newly-designed cold climate heat pump is under development but not readily available.